 We also need to be aware that gaps of evidence are either evidence that the transitions never happened or accidents of a fossil record that is incomplete.
 Since fossilisation is a rare event, only a small percentage of organisms can be expected to be present in the record.
 The discovery of rare species that were rarely fossilised will be even rarer.

 Verdicts are given in the final column.
-We have not evaluated all the alleged transitions in depth and three of the conclusions are therefore tentative, but currently the score looks to be 5 out of 10, suggesting that evolutionists and creationists both need to reconsider their belief systems.
+We have not evaluated all the alleged transitions in depth and two of the conclusions are therefore tentative, but currently the score looks to be be 5 out of 10, suggesting that Darwinists and creationists both need to reconsider their belief systems.
 Large-scale, horizontal evolution has certainly occurred, but it does nothing to substantiate the belief that humans evolved from fish.